Data Backup and Disaster Recovery

 Using a control panel and setting up on-server backups provides flexibility in the days and times they run, giving you many restore points.
 You will want to ensure that you have enough server storage to house both your data and backups.

-Our remote backups have a different implementation for Cloud servers than for Traditional Dedicated servers.
+Our remote backups have a different implementation for server Cloud hosting than for traditional Dedicated servers.
 Liquid Web’s Cloud backups are a part of our Cloud Platform.
 Each backup is for the full server and runs daily.
 These backups store on nodes within our data centers managed by us.
 There are two options for Cloud Backups: Pay Per Gig and Quota Pricing.
 I discuss those options in a previous post, "What is Cloud VPS?".

 For Traditional Dedicated Servers, our Acronis Cyber Backup is the solution for remote backups.
 You can choose to run daily or continuous backups of your server, only backing up changes to your files.
 The latter gives you a secluded, incremental backup solution for dedicated servers.
 In this case, Acronis Cyber Backup takes incremental backups of your entire server to ensure that you can restore or reimage your server in case of a disaster.
 The initial image taken is of the whole server with more images only updating changes that made to files.
 All backups can be stored in our data centers or in the Acronis Cloud.

 Check With Your Host for Backup Services to Match Business Needs